The Best Bond Films Worst to Best

 4. Dr. No (1962) Sean Connery

 The film that started it all and from which all the rest look at as a kind of template.
-Sean Connery is really great and of course Ursula Andress (Honey Rider) coming out of the sea, fantastic stuff!
+Sean Connery is really great and of course Ursula Andress (Honey Rider) coming out of the sea is iconic.
+Fantastic stuff!

 3. Diamonds Are Forever (1971) Sean Connery

-Following one film away from Bond Connery returns in what could easily of been my favourite Bond film but in the end I’ve put at three.
+Sean Connery returns as 007 following George Lazenby’s underwhelming outing in On Her Majesty’s Secret Service (1969).
+Diamonds Are Forever could easily have been my favourite James Bond film but in the end I’ve put at three.

 2. The Man with the Golden Gun (1974) Roger Moore

-A great showdown between Bond and Scaramanga (Christopher Lee)
+A great showdown between 007 (Roger Moore) and Scaramanga (Christopher Lee)

 1. Goldfinger (1964) Sean Connery

 What is your favourite Bond film?
 Who is the best James Bond?
-Mine is Sean Connery… leave a comment below
+Who will be the next James Bond?
+Leave a comment below or over on Facebook.

 The names Bond, James Bond oh wait no it isn’t…